 Since there are no current major extraction sites it is not possible to develop a conservation strategy for these deposits.
 There may be scope here for joint conservation projects with industrial archaeologists and historians at some future date.
-Many of the pits are nature reserves or SSSIs and are within or adjacent to the Humber Estuary SSSI, recognised as being of international importance.
+Many of the pits are nature reserves or SSSIs and are within or adjacent to the Humber Estuary SSSI, where the range of habitats support a variety of birds, including internationally import populations of a number of species.